Manjukb/sd-php-wrapper/readme.md

     // A basic call to view devices
     $devices = $client->api('devices')->all();

+A longer list of examples can be found among our [api docs](https://apidocs.serverdensity.com/?php#)

 ### Installing the wrapper

 Copy the json below into composer.json and run `php composer.phar install`.
 You can find the package itself on the [packagist](https://packagist.org/packages/serverdensity/sd-api-wrapper)